 Scotland – I recall reading on the Internet that a Ross Sniper Rifle was preserved up North on one of the islands but I cannot find the reference that this time.

 Other private collections – There are likely a few in private collections but I do not know whose collections.

 The Army Museum in the Halifax Citadel, Halifax, Nova Scotia – This museum has/had a Ross MK.
 II (not a MK.
-III) on display with a Warner & Swasey Museket Sight UPSIDE DOWN (!!) sitting behind it as it attached.
+III) on display with a Warner & Swasey Musket Sight UPSIDE DOWN sitting behind it as it attached.
 It appears to be a faked display by an ignorant staff member and I suspect that this rifle does not have a scope base fitted.
-The only reference that I have come across showing a MK> II (Model 1905) Ross fitted with a sniper scope in on page 8 of “Sniper Rifles of Two World Wars” by William H. Tantum, IV.
+The only reference that I have come across showing a MK.
+II (Model 1905) Ross fitted with a sniper scope in on page 8 of “Sniper Rifles of Two World Wars” by William H. Tantum, IV.
 The legitimacy of that example and its location are unknown to me.

 The author of this web site owns a CLONE of a Ross sniper rifle.
 It was built by someone using an original 1915 Ross rifle (correct year) serial number 300GG and fitted with an original Warner & Swasey Model of 1913 Musket Sight and an original Warner & Swasey scope bracket.
 The scope mount base, attaced to the rifle may or may not be original.
-The serial number of the scope and the base match, both being “5” however the scope appears to have been renumbered as the marking is not in line with the other writing and some of the line below has been erased.
-The scope base is attached to the rifle using dome head screws but the correct screws are apparently flat head.
+The serial number of the scope and the base match, both being “5” however the scope was renumbered as the marking is not in line with the other writing and some of the line below has been erased.
+The scope base is attached to the rifle using dome head screws but the correct screws were apparently flat head.